-The adaptation and continuity of life by the hibernation and the aestivation
+Adaptation and continuity of life by the hibernation and the aestivation

-The hibernation is the behaviour that some animals do by hiding in burrows to avoid the low temperature in the winter, When the temperature decreases in the winter, some animals hide in the burrows as some reptiles and some insects.
+Hibernation is the behaviour that some animals do by hiding in burrows to avoid the low temperature in the winter, When the temperature decreases in the winter, some animals hide in the burrows as some reptiles and some insects.

 When the environmental conditions in the spring become favourable, these organisms return back to their normal activities.

-The aestivation is the behaviour that some animals do by hiding in humid burrows to avoid the extreme rising of the temperature in the summer, When the temperature rises up in the summer especially in the desert areas, the living organisms face an extreme rise in the temperature, and a shortage in the water and the rain.
+The aestivation is the behaviour that some animals do by hiding in humid burrows to avoid the extreme rising of the temperature in the summer, When the temperature rises up in the summer, especially in the desert areas, the living organisms face an extreme rise in the temperature, and a shortage in the water and the rain.

-The animals that hibernate or aestivate store an amount of the food as the fats in their bodies to provide them with the energy needed to keep their life during the period of dormancy.
+The animals that hibernate or aestivate store an amount of food as the fats in their bodies to provide them with the energy needed to keep their life during the period of dormancy.

 The fats are characterized more than the other kinds of food by the production of large quantities of water on their reusing.
 So, these animals store the food, and the water together in the form of fats.

 You can download Science online application on google play from this link: Science online Apps on Google Play